Trump announces 60-day immigration pause; guest-workers still allowed

 He said keeping out the newcomers would also reduce burdens on the U.S. health system.

-He did not have specifics, saying the executive order was still being written and would likely be signed on Wednesday.
+He did not have specifics, saying the executive order was still being written and would likely be signed Wednesday.

 “You’re going to need certain exemptions,” he said.

-But exempting temporary workers while targeting permanent immigrants, seemed at odds with his goal, since the temporary guest workers are the ones analysts point to as undercutting Americans’ jobs and wages.
+But exempting temporary workers while targeting permanent immigrants, seemed at odds with his goal, since the temporary guest workers are the ones to whom analysts point as undercutting Americans’ jobs and wages.

 They’re also far more numerous.